yiannisventouzis/myworkflows/README.md

 # Workflows Analysis

-Is a project to understand workflow managemet
+Is a project to understand workflow management